Me and a bunch of men (and one woman) at Festival Congress in Cardiff, 2015

 Make sure they know how to use a microphone to address both their fellow panelists and the audience.
 It’s surprising the number of people who don’t.
 I’m one of them, but I’m learning.
 Before the start, have the moderator remind them to speak clearly to the audience, and be sure that your PA is powerful enough to enable the audience to hear the quietest of the speakers, all the way to the back of the room

-Make sure your panel is gender balanced and socially reflective.
+Make sure your panel is balanced and socially reflective.
 If you can’t find any women to appear on the panel, look harder.
 Lots of women work in the music industry.
 If you’re really struggling to find women to speak, you’re still not looking hard enough.
 And if, finally, you absolutely could not find any women, no matter how hard you tried, resign.
-If you haven’t resigned yet, go back to the start and repeat the process with people of colour
+If you haven’t resigned yet, go back to the start and repeat the process with people of colour and those from LGBTQ+ communities.

 Make sure no one on the panel is friendly with or works with anyone else on the panel.
 There’s no surer way to stifle debate.
 And make sure your moderator is prepared to ask rigorous questions if they need to be asked